GNOME/orca/README-REMOTE-CONTROLLER.md

 If one were doing a final proofread of some content, one might want to briefly set the punctuation level to all.
 If one needs slow speed and/or verbose punctuation all the time, those should be set in Orca's Preferences dialogs -- either globally or on a per-app basis.
-Orca also has a profile feature through which the user can save settings and quickly load/unload them by switching profiles*.
+Orca also has a profile feature through which the user can save settings and quickly load/unload them by switching profiles.

 Whether or not that historical decision was the right decision goes beyond the scope of the Remote Controller.
 The primary purpose of the Remote Controller is to provide D-Bus access to